adityaskarnik/expense_app/README.md

 ### Please visit the [wiki page](https://github.com/adityaskarnik/expense_app/wiki) for more details of the stack used in the application

+### Exporting from Default SQLite database in Django to PostgreSQL visit [here](https://github.com/adityaskarnik/expense_app/wiki/SQLite-to-PostgreSQL)

 ## Donation

-If this page helps you reduce time to develop, you can give me a cup of coffee :coffee:
+If this page helps you reduce time to develop, you can buy me a cup of coffee :coffee: